-Prerequisites: BIOL 1114 or (BIOL 1113 and BIOL 1111) and CHEM 1215
+Prerequisites: BIOL 1114 and CHEM 1215 or equivalent.

 Description: Applications of biotechnology in controlling arthropod pests of plants and animals, plant pathogens, and weeds.
 Introduction to underlying technology, products being developed and deployed, their effectiveness and associated problems or concerns resulting from their use.
 Same course as ENTO 4923 and PLNT 4923.
 Previously offered as PLP 4922.
 May not be used for Degree Credit with PLP 5923.